Dependency Auto-Injection

 }

-Under normal circumstances, the following code is needed to instantiate app\controller\UserController:
+Normally, the following code would be needed to instantiate app\controller\UserController:

 $mailer = new Mailer;